 You want your furry friend to be healthy, just like your family, right?
-Beyond food, regular checkups and vitamins, here are the top 7 healthiest dogs for you to love.
+Beyond good grain-free dog food, regular checkups and vitamins, here are the top 7 healthiest dogs for you to love.

 1. Australian Shepherd

 Their breeding as all around ranch hands makes the Australian Shepherd a hearty and healthy dog companion for all pet owners.
 Plus, they are beyond adorable– who can resist following the Instagram accounts of some of the best Australian Shepherds in the world?

 While there have been some complications in the past that led to some health concerns with this dog, breeders now use genetic testing to reduce the likelihood of health concerns.

 One word of warning though: these dogs need exercise!
 If you are considering an Australian Shepherd as a pet you will need to invest time and energy into playing, walking the dog and having plenty of time for activities.

 They are not only some of the healthiest dogs, they are smart too!
 Australian Shepherds are used as search and rescue dogs, detection dogs, service, and therapy dogs too.

 Your dog is making you more healthy.
 And what better dog to own than a Poodle to ensure years of pleasure and long-standing good health!
 Poodles are often crossbred with other breeds because their genes are so hearty and desirable.
 They are also very intelligent!
 Many do very well at dog obedience school.